jqno/talks/dont-hack-the-platform/index.md

 ---
 title: "Don't hack the platform? ☠️💣💥"
 ---
+A funny anthology of tricks and hacks for the JVM.
+Voted 2018’s ["best non-Venkat talk"](https://nljug.org/nieuws/j-fall-2018-the-top-10-sessions/) by the J-Fall audience!

+## Abstract
+Don’t go to this talk!
+Your coworkers will not be happy when you come back to work tomorrow and start applying the things you’ll learn here.
+You’ll do a lot of damage.

+Mutating immutable objects is never a good idea.
+You shouldn’t be bypassing the constructor when you instantiate an object.
+You certainly don’t need to add constants to your enums at runtime.
+And don’t even think about including Java 8 code in your Java 7 codebase.
+Truly, nothing good will come from attending this talk.

+In all seriousness, this talk will provide awareness about some of the lesser-known vulnerabilities of Java and the JVM.
+Maybe I’ll even tell you how to guard against them.

 ## Show me the code!
 * All **hacks** can be found on [github](https://github.com/jqno/dont-hack-the-platform-talk)